Alexxx2207/BurnAndBlast/README.md

 SoftUni web project for defense.
 The topic is fitness &amp; sport.

-:warning: An administrator user is seeded.
+:warning: An administrator as@as.as with password: ***123456*** is seeded.
 Administrators can only be seeded. :warning: